Session Expired

 AI Summary

-This bill, which died on calendar, aimed to criminalize the dissemination of deep fakes within 90 days of an election if done with malicious intent.
+This bill criminalizes the dissemination of deep fakes within 90 days of an election if done with malicious intent and without consent, and allows specific parties to seek injunctive relief.

 Business Impact

-If you create or share digital content related to elections, you must ensure it is not a deep fake or face criminal charges.
+If you disseminate media related to elections, you must ensure it is not a deep fake or face up to $10,000 in fines by July 1, 2024.

 State